songxiaopeng/c3dEngine2/README.md

 ==========
 by wantnon (yang chao) 2014-4-1

-c3dEngine2 is a cocos2d-x-like simple 3d engine. it is the upgrade version of c3dEngine.
+c3dEngine2 is a cocos2d-x-like simple 3d game engine. it is the upgrade version of c3dEngine.

 support platform: iOS, win32
 language: c++